Code-Institute-Submissions/Ivolunteer/README.md

 ## User Experience (UX) ##

  ### Project Goals ###
-The aim of this project is to **raise awareness of Africa's endangered elephants** and **getting more people to get involved in helping to make a difference.**
+The aim of this project is to **raise awareness of Africa's endangered elephants** and **getting more people to get involved in helping to make a difference.** _Note volunteer participants younger than 16yr must be accompanied by a parent or guardian._

 ### User Goals ###